open5e/open5e/source/classes/barbarian.rst

 Path of the Berserker
 ~~~~~~~~~~~~~~~~~~~~~

-For some barbarians, rage is a means to an end— that end being violence.
+For some barbarians, rage is a means to an end---that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with
 blood.
-As you enter the berserker’s rage, you thrill in the chaos of
+As you enter the berserker's rage, you thrill in the chaos of
 battle, heedless of your own health or well-being.

 Frenzy